Kaltsoon/data-management-and-databases/slidev/10-database-normalisation.md

 - `studentno → firstname, surname` is one of the **functional depedencies** in the relation
 - ❌ `studentno` is **not a candidate key** in the relation (so each determinant is **not** a candidate key)
 - Thus, **the relation is not in BCNF**
+- ❓ What is the normal form of the relation?

 ---